KBM2795/StackIt/README.md

-# StackIt Clone
+# StackIt

-Welcome to the StackIt Clone, a sophisticated full-stack web application meticulously crafted with cutting-edge technologies.
+Welcome to the StackIt , a sophisticated full-stack web application meticulously crafted with cutting-edge technologies.
 This project, developed using Next.js 14, TypeScript, Tailwind CSS, MongoDB, and the Clerk authentication system, faithfully replicates the feature-rich functionality of StackIt.
 Users can seamlessly post questions, contribute answers, and partake in a collaborative knowledge-sharing platform.